 Portrait of a person with long braided hair, smiling, wearing a black blazer over a light gray turtleneck, set against a blue-gray background.

-John ensures aspiring teachers can always have the help they need to pursue their passions.
+John Correro ensures aspiring teachers can always have the help they need to pursue their passions.
 This is nowhere more evident than with former MSU student and Starkville native Valencia Epps, a recipient of the John V. and Dr. Gloria C. Correro Annual Scholarship.

 “This scholarship helped me pursue my passion for education by relieving financial stress,” Epps said.
 “These funds contributed to my continuous success as an academic scholar, and I will never forget it.”